switch263/steamMarketWatcher/readme.md

 Using upper or lower-case letters will not change anything.

 Feel free to contact me about anything, you can use this script any way you like, and modify it.

+#In case of any issue

+Open an issue on github or shoot me an email at baruss.thomas@gmail.com

+Hope this script serves you well!